Tame class field theory over local fields: The reciprocity maps

 \section{The reciprocity maps}

 In this section, we shall define the reciprocity homomorphisms from various class groups of integral normal schemes over a local field to the corresponding {\'e}tale fundamental groups.
-We shall also establish some formal properties of these homomorphisms.
-We shall use the following result from the local class field theory as a key ingredient.
 For topological abelian groups $G$ and $H$, we let $\Hom_{\cf}(G, H) = \Hom_{\Tab}(G, H)_\tor$.

-\begin{prop} Let $K$ be a complete discrete valuation field whose residue field $\ff$ is a local field.
-Then we have the following. \begin{enumerate} \item There is a commutative diagram of continuous homomorphisms (called the reciprocity homomorphisms)
+Let $K$ be a complete discrete valuation field whose residue field $\ff$ is a local field.
+Recall from \cite[\S~7]{Kato-cft-1} that $K^M_1(K)$ and $K^M_2(K)$ are endowed with the structure of topological abelian groups.
+We shall refer to their underlying topology as the `Kato topology'.
+The cup product pairing $K^M_2(K) \otimes H^1(K) \to H^3(K) \cong {\Q}/{\Z}$ induces a continuous homomorphism $\rho_K \colon K^M_2(K) \to G_K$.
+We shall use the following result.

-where the left vertical arrow is the residue map and the right vertical arrow is the canonical map. \item The cup product pairing